LauriTahvanainen/GambleBoard/documentation/tasks.md

 |----|---|--------|--------|----|
 |As a user I want to be able to place a bet on “back” bet pools|Ronin||||
 - Display and selection of  a league on which I want to bet
-- On “Back” bets the stake is given automatically.
-- Only those outcomes that the creator or another player has not played available to bet on.
-1 bet / outcome.
-- Fixed stake, accepting the odds of the creator of the bet
+- Odd and fixed stake shown.
+- 1 backer / bet.

 |Goal|Dev|Workload|Deadline|Done|
 |----|---|--------|--------|----|
 |As a user I want to vote on the outcome|Martin||||
 - Receive back the bet-money if dispute without Kleros
-- If there are no bets on the actual outcome, there is a refund
+- If there is not backer creator withdraws own stake.
-- Automatical reward distribution in case of agreement?
+- Automatical reward distribution in case of agreement or withdraw for winner?
-- Automatic distribution might be a problem with Parimutuel betting when there are many players.
-Dividing the winnings would have to be done in a costly loop.
-A claim winnings function in this scenario?

 |Goal|Dev|Workload|Deadline|Done|